dmcken/ansible_experiments/routeros/README.md

 [`ros-single.yml`](ros-single.yml) is a completely self contained playbook (no separate inventory or vars).
 It is to provide a minimum example to confirm all is operating correctly.

-It can be run with the following:
+Update the hostname, username and password to match your environment and then you can run it with the following command:
 ```bash
 ansible-playbook ros-single.yml
 ```